 How does Vraylar compare with Abilify and Rexulti?

 Vraylar (cariprazine) is a drug similar to Abilify and Rexulti.
-They all belong to a group of drugs called atypical antipsychotics.
+All three medications belong to a group of drugs called atypical antipsychotics.

 Here are a few ways Vraylar compares with Abilify and Rexulti: